MicrosoftDocs/OfficeDocs-OfficeOnlineServer/OfficeOnlineServer/configure-excel-online-administrative-settings.md

 ## Set the maximum Excel Online image size
 <a name="ExcelChartAndImagesSizeMax"> </a>

-You can specify the maximum size, in megabytes, of a chart or image that can be opened by .
+You can specify the maximum size, in megabytes, of a chart or image that can be opened by Excel Online.
 The value must be an integer greater than 0.